 LeSS Basics Training with Michigan Technology Services

 Michigan Technology Services offers instructor-led LeSS Basics training, as well as other Agile and Scrum courses, through a partnership with an authorized Large Scale Scrum (LeSS) framework trainer, also called a LeSS-Friendly Scrum Trainer.
-The LeSS training can take place at our location in Farmington Hills, 20 miles outside of Detroit, or onsite at your office anywhere throughout the United States.

 While many agile trainers fly into metro Detroit to deliver Scrum and Agile classes at a hotel, like a Scrum workshop, and then leave, we live here and support the local Agile community.
 We continue to sponsor regional Agile conferences and meetups.
 We have successfully run Agile and Certified ScrumMaster courses for multiple teams in the Great Lakes area.

 Large-Scale Scrum (LeSS) is a framework for scaling agile development to multiple teams.
 LeSS builds on top of Scrum principles such as empiricism and cross-functional self-managing teams.
 It provides a framework for applying Scrum at scale.
 It provides simple structural rules and guidelines on how to adopt Scrum in large product development.